Becoming an authorized user on a parent, guardian or other adult’s credit card account can have pitfalls as well as rewards

 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Please see the bank’s website for the most current version of card offers; and please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

 Young people hoping to get a boost in their credit scores by “piggybacking” on mom or dad’s credit card accounts may find the move could backfire on them and actually have the opposite effect than they intended.

 Yes, becoming an authorized user — also called “piggybacking” — on someone else’s credit card account can boost credit scores of people who have no credit histories of their own or bad credit records.
 But if the primary account holder’s credit profile begins to deteriorate, the piggybacker rides downhill, too, losing points off her credit score and maybe being turned down for loans.

 That downside risk is becoming more important, especially for young people.
-That's because becoming an authorized user on a parent or other adult's account will be one of the few alternatives for people under 21 to get credit cards once the new Credit CARD Act of 2009 fully takes effect Feb.
-22, 2010.
+That’s because becoming an authorized user on a parent or other adult’s account has become one of the few alternatives for people under 21 to get credit cards, since the advent of the Credit CARD Act of 2009 in 2010.

 - “How is your credit, Mom and Dad?”